zlypher/solar/README.md

 [![Build Status](https://travis-ci.org/zlypher/solar.svg?branch=master)](https://travis-ci.org/zlypher/solar)

 Keep in mind, that it is currently under development to get an initial version up and running.
+The textures are courtesy of [the Jet Propulsion Laboratory.](http://maps.jpl.nasa.gov/)

 # Getting Started

 ```bash